WRITER

 SONGWRITER

-Together with my constant collaborator Amanda Sisk, I wrote the music and lyrics for the Nero Fiddled musicals.
-[And we wouldn't make that claim without also acknowledging the arrangements of DJ Thacker (Moral Value Meal and Life After Bush) and Death Mask (Burning Bush).]
-Five songs from Life After Bush are available online: "Corporations Are People Too," "It's Been a Bad Eight Years," "Rudy Rudy Rudy," “The American Dream,” and a deleted number, “Everyone is Trying to Kill Us.”
+With Amanda Sisk, I wrote the music and lyrics for the Nero Fiddled musicals.
+Five songs from our 2008 work Life After Bush are available online: “Corporations Are People Too,” “It’s Been a Bad Eight Years,” “Rudy Rudy Rudy,” “The American Dream,” and a deleted number, “Everyone is Trying to Kill Us.”
+All feature arrangements by DJ Thacker and are accompanied by David Hancock Turner.

-My unproduced musical Broadway Memory became my produced comic strip, Love Marches On, and the lyrics for a few songs survived into the strip.
-The Love Marches On book includes additional lyrics from the stillborn stage version.
+My unproduced musical Broadway Memory became Love Marches On, and the lyrics for a few songs survived into the strip.
+The Love Marches On book includes many additional lyrics from the stillborn stage version.